SharonAliyas5573/Keep-the-streak/README.md

 Small GitHub Action that notifies the user when he hasn't committed on a particular day, to keep the streak.
 (Who wants to lose a commit streak?)

 # How to use
-Fork this repository, or hit `Use this template`.
+Fork this repository

-Paste your GitHub Profile URL, like [https://github.com/cristicretu](https://github.com/cristicretu).
+Paste your GitHub Profile URL, like [https://github.com/SharonAliyas5573](https://github.com/SharonAliyas5573).
 This is used to crawl the page and get the number of commits for today.
 > /main.py

 The GitHub Action runs every day at 13:30 UTC, change it to whatever time you want